 Rule #7: Don’t let bank bonuses ruin your cash flow.

-If you’re pursuing more than one bank bonus at once, you’ll need to have quite a bit of cash on-hand.
+If you’re pursuing more than one bank bonus at once, you’ll need quite a bit of cash.

-Since each bank will require you to keep a certain amount of money on deposit, this can make it hard to access extra funds if you encounter a large bill or an emergency.
+Since each bank will require you to keep a certain amount of money on deposit, it can be hard to access extra funds if you encounter a large bill or an emergency.

-Before you pursue a bunch of bank bonuses, you need to make sure you’re flush with cash.
+Before you pursue a bunch of bank bonuses, you must ensure you’re flush with cash.
 The last thing you need is to have to withdraw funds from an account early and miss out on a bank bonus.

 Rule #8: Don’t forget to get your spouse involved.